The New Tapas: Best Small Plates Restaurants in London

 Holborn Dining Room

-The Holborn Dining Room at The Rosewood Hotel assumes a Jekyll and Hyde identity – British brasserie by day; plush, vibrant haunt by night with opulent wafts of a member’s club.
+The Holborn Dining Room assumes a Jekyll and Hyde identity – British brasserie by day; plush, vibrant haunt by night with opulent wafts of a member’s club.
 The hotel itself is a Holborn oasis, surrounded by lawyers, business meetings and Covent Garden tourists.
 The atmosphere in the restaurant is warm and decadent, smart enough to dress up for, yet relaxed enough to offer a new ‘pie menu’ (and be proud of it).
 Think well-heeled pub food with a few (almost Aussie) options for those on the healthy-hearty bandwagon.
 Their Monkshill Farm scotch egg epitomises why you get serious bang for your buck here, simple food cooked well with the very best ingredients (expect tender, verging on fluffy pork wrapped around a perfectly cooked egg).

 Wild By Tart